UBC-Thunderbots/Software/docs/software-architecture-and-design.md

 Logging protobufs is done at the <code>VISUALIZE</code> level (e.g. <code>LOG(VISUALIZE) << some_random_proto;</code>).
 Protobufs need to be converted to strings in order to log them with <code>g3log</code>.
 We've overloaded the stream (<code><<</code>) operator to automatically pack protobufs into a <code>google::protobuf::Any</code> and serialize them to a string, so you don't need to do the conversion yourself.
 </details><br>

 In Thunderscope, the [`ProtoUnixIO`](../src/software/thunderscope/proto_unix_io.py) is responsible for communicating protobufs over unix sockets. `ProtoUnixIO` utilizes the [publisher-subscriber ("pub-sub")](#publisher-subscriber-pattern) messaging pattern.
-Through `ProtoUnixIO`, classes can register as an [subscriber](#observer-pattern) by providing a protobuf type to receive and a [`ThreadSafeBuffer`](../src/software/thunderscope/thread_safe_buffer.py) to place incoming those protobuf messages.
-The `ProtoUnixIO` can then be configured with a unix receiver to receive protobufs over a unix socket and place those messages onto the `ThreadSafeBuffer`s of that proto type's subscribers.
+Through `ProtoUnixIO`, classes can register as a subscriber by providing a protobuf type to receive and a [`ThreadSafeBuffer`](../src/software/thunderscope/thread_safe_buffer.py) to place incoming those protobuf messages.
+The `ProtoUnixIO` can then be configured with a unix receiver to receive protobufs over a unix socket and place those messages onto the `ThreadSafeBuffer`s of that proto's subscribers.
 Classes can also publish protobufs via `ProtoUnixIO` by configuring it with a unix sender.

 # Estop
 `Estop` allows us to quickly and manually command physical robots to stop what they are doing.
 We have a couple of implementations of `Estop`, depending on which [Backend](#backend) is being used: